top of page

 26 September 1949 — 9 June 2016

 Kōrero O Te `Ōrau is an environmental non-governmental organization (NGO) incorporated in 2017, consisting of Cook Islanders who are passionate about protecting the culture, environment and natural resources of the nation.
 Kōrero o te `ōrau in Cook Islands Māori translates to "knowledge of the sky, land, and sea".
 Team members hail from diverse backgrounds with expertise ranging from Geography, Marine Biology, Climate Change, Fisheries Management, Policy, Cook Islands Land Tenure, Psychology, Communications, Accounting, Information Technology, and traditional knowledge of Cook Islands culture.
-Languages: Cook Islands Māori (various dialects), English, Mandarin, Taiwanese, Japanese, and Tagalog.
+Languages: Cook Islands Māori (various dialects), English, Mandarin, and Taiwanese.

 EXECUTIVE COMMITTEE 2023 - 2024